Parameter recovery in two-component contamination mixtures: the $\mathbb{L}^2$ strategy: Estimation of the parameter

 We now introduce mild and sufficient assumptions for an optimal recovery of $\theta^\star$ from the oracle inequality (\ref{eq:oracle}) (in terms of convergence rates).
 In the following, we denote by $\mathcal{C}^{k}(\RR^d)$ the set of continuous functions that admits $k$ continuous derivatives.

 \paragraph{Assumption $\HS$} \textit{The density $\phi$ belongs to $\mathcal{C}^3(\RR^d) \cap \LL^2(\RR^d)$}.

 The set of admissible densities considered in Assumption $\HS$ is very large, and contains many possible distributions (Gaussian, Cauchy, Gamma to name a few).
 Note that it is also possible to relax the smoothness assumption and handle piecewise differentiable densities with an additional symmetry assumption (see Appendix~\ref{s:tec}).
-Note that since all densities $\phi$ are continuous and in $\LL^2(\RR^d)$, these densities are necessarily bounded on $\RR^d$.
+Note that since the density $\phi$ is continuous and in $\LL^2(\RR^d)$, this density is necessarily bounded on $\RR^d$.

 Our second important assumption is concerned with a tight link that may exist between $\phi-\phi_{\mu}$ and $\mu$ itself.
 It requires a type of Lipschitz upper bound in the translation model.

 \paragraph{Assumption $\HL$} \textit{The density $\phi$ satisfies:}